-Coughs that just won’t go away, labored breathing when you climb stairs, and a little blood can cause alarm signals big and small.
-Here’s what you need to know about keeping your pair of lungs healthy.
+A cough that just won’t go away, labored breathing when you climb stairs, and hoarseness can cause alarms to go off.
+Here’s what you need to know about these and the sometimes unexpected symptoms of lung disease.

 You have swelling, pain, and tenderness in one leg